zmdominguez/zmdominguez.github.io/_posts/2020-11-19-todo-detector.md

 }
 ```

-This give you a string with the full UAST structure of the file being analysed.
+This gives you a string with the full UAST structure of the file being analysed.

 ### Finding fault

-Let's go ahead and implement the soul of our scanner:
+Now that we have a better understanding of what is going on, let's go ahead and implement the soul of our scanner:
 ```kotlin
 override fun visitFile(node: UFile) {